(See also the Centers for Disease Control and Prevention’s Emergency Preparedness regarding anthrax.)

 Gastrointestinal and inhalation anthrax are not transmitted from person to person.

-Treat with ciprofloxacin or doxycycline plus, for inhalation anthrax, a monoclonal antibody to protective antigen or anthrax immune globulin.
+Treat with ciprofloxacin, levofloxacin, or moxifloxacin plus, for inhalation anthrax, a monoclonal antibody to protective antigen or anthrax immune globulin.

-Give postexposure prophylaxis with ciprofloxacin, levofloxacin, or doxycycline, anthrax vaccine, and sometimes monoclonal antibodies to people exposed to inhalation anthrax.
+Give postexposure prophylaxis with ciprofloxacin, levofloxacin, moxifloxacin, doxycycline, or clindamycin, anthrax vaccine, and sometimes monoclonal antibodies to people exposed to inhalation anthrax.